supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 1. Review the contents of the Alerts, Devices, Users, Investigations, Evidence, Response, and Graph tabs. **Hint:** Some tabs might be hidden due to the size of your display.
 Select the ellipsis tab (...) to make them appear.

 >**Warning:** The simulations and tutorials here are an excellent source of learning through practice.
 Simulations and tutorials are being added and edited regularly in the portal.
 However, some of these simulations & tutorials may interfere with the performance of the labs designed for this training course.
 Only perform the simulations and tutorials recommended in the instructions provided for this lab when using the course provided Azure tenant.
 You may perform the other simulations and tutorials *after* this training course is complete with this tenant.

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-> - Hit the Validate button for the corresponding task.
-You can proceed to the next task if you receive a success message.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ## Review
 In this lab, you have completed the following: